adgatemedia/adgate-rewards-unity-sdk/README.md

 If this callback is fired, it is assumed that connection to the server was successful.
 However, the conversions variable can be null or an empty array if there is no conversion available at the moment the server request was made.

 onConversionDetailsFailedToLoad: A C# delegate action with an error and error code variable.
 If this is ever fired, the error code can tell you more about what has happened.
 This would be a standard server error code, while the error message would be any message sent from the server.
+## Example Project
+You can download an Example project from https://github.com/adgatemedia/adgate-rewards-unity-sdk/releases/download/v1.0.0/AdGateExampleProjectV1.0.0.unitypackage , In this project you would find some example code on how to use the SDK.

 ## Updating the SDK
 Please follow the same installation guide above but remember to Untick AdGate/Resources/Config/AdGateConfig.asset from being imported.
 Otherwise, your config choice will be lost.